jhonjairoroa87/flask-endpoint-test-mocking/README.md

 `python runserver.py`

 ## Verifying the application is up
-Call one of the following url in your browser:
+Call one of the following urls in your browser:
  - http://0.0.0.0:5000/
  - http://0.0.0.0:5000/get_groups